-3.3.15.
+- 3.3.15.
 Information on the eight aspects of sustainability that must be addressed and how they are reported in the sustainability label is provided in Section 7 of the Technical Handbooks.
-The definition and application of the eight aspects differs between new domestic and new non-domestic buildings.
+The definition and application of the eight aspects differs between new domestic and new nondomestic buildings. - 3.3.16.

-3.3.16.
 Where an application for building warrant is made for one or more new buildings, the applicant must declare if the proposals have been designed to any of the optional upper levels of sustainability.
 Where they have chosen to do so they also declare the level of sustainability that will be achieved for each of the eight aspects of sustainability.
 This enables the verifier to assess the application appropriately.
-When the application relates to multiple buildings it should be made clear which level for each aspect applies to which building.

-3.3.17.
-Where a building warrant application for a new building is submitted on or after 9 January 2013, it should be accompanied by a statement identifying how the feasibility of high-efficiency alternative heating systems was considered and taken into account in developing proposals.
-This analysis is required under Article 6 of the Energy Performance of Buildings Directive, 2010/31/EU and noted in the introduction to standard 6.1 in the Technical Handbooks.
-Further guidance is provided in Annex 6C of the Domestic Technical Handbook.
+When the application relates to multiple buildings it should be made clear which level for each aspect applies to which building. - 3.3.17.
+Where a building warrant application for a new building is submitted, it should be accompanied by a statement identifying how the feasibility of highefficiency alternative heating systems was considered and taken into account in developing proposals.
+This was introduced in response to a provision within an EU Directive, supports ongoing objectives on clean heat and is noted in the introduction to standard 6.1 in the Technical Handbooks.
+Further guidance is provided in Annex 6B of the Domestic Technical Handbook and Annex 6D of the Non-domestic Technical Handbook.